Homeomorphism of S^1 and Factorization: Introduction

 \subsection{Increasing Functions on the Line}

 We continue to fix a permutation $p$ of $\mathbb N$.
 We now propose to simply ignore the invertibility question for the limit of the $\sigma_N$, and attempt to imitate the theory of Verblunsky coefficients.
+In the theory of Verblunsky coefficients, there is a map

+which induces a homeomorphism from a compactification of the domain to $Prob(S^1)$ with its weak$^*$ topology (see Section \ref{Verblunsky} for background).
+Our map is less well-behaved ``at infinity".

 Suppose that $w\in \prod_{n=1}^{\infty}\Delta$.
 Write

 where the lift $\Sigma_N$ is a homeomorphism of $\mathbb R$ satisfying